 How do you start a blog for free?

-If you want to start for free, you’re in luck!
+If you want to start a blog for free, you’re in luck!
 There are tons of ways you can get started today (in half an hour or less) that are absolutely free.
-Free blogging platforms like Medium, Tumblr and Blogger are great places to begin practicing at building your writing skills—especially if your blog is meant to be a hobby.
+Free blog sites like Medium, Tumblr and Blogger are great places to begin practicing at building your writing skills—especially if your blog is meant to be a hobby.
 Just head over to one of those sites, set up a free account, and you’ll be blogging in a matter of just a few minutes.

-Over the long-term however, if your goal is to generate an income from blogging, or eventually build a business around your blog, choosing to go with one of the many affordable hosting platforms like my personal favorite, Bluehost, or strong alternatives like Dreamhost and HostGator will afford you many more options for customization, your own dedicated domain name (like yourblog.com), and the guarantee of hands on help & support with any technical challenges you face over the months and years to come with your blog.
+Over the long-term however, if your goal is to generate an income from blogging, or eventually build a business around your blog, choosing to go with one of the many affordable blogging platforms that allow for self-hosted WordPress like my personal favorite, Bluehost, or strong alternatives like Dreamhost and HostGator will afford you many more options for customization, your own dedicated domain name (like yourblog.com), and the guarantee of hands on help & support with any technical challenges you face over the months and years to come with your blog.

 If you need to factor in buying a computer, phone or other hardware into your equation for how much it’ll cost to start blogging—then that can add anywhere from $200 to $2,600 in one-time purchases depending upon the brand of computer (Windows vs Apple) and features (MacBook vs MacBook Pro) you decide upon.
 Plus, there are a lot more variables to consider when it comes to how much it costs, depending upon the kind of blogger you want to be:

 - Hobby Bloggers (blogging solely for fun or as a creative outlet)